samary-xia/blog/wp-content/themes/khaown/readme.txt

 === khaown ===
 Contributors: motahar1
-Tags: accessibility-ready, blog, news, custom-logo, custom-colors, custom-menu, Custom Background, Custom Header, Flexible Header, editor-style, featured-images, one-column, two-columns, left-sidebar, right-sidebar, Full Width Template, theme-options, threaded-comments, translation-ready
+Tags: accessibility-ready, blog, news, e-commerce, custom-logo, custom-colors, custom-menu, custom-background, custom-header, editor-style, featured-images, grid-layout, one-column, two-columns, three-columns, four-columns, left-sidebar, right-sidebar, full-width-template, theme-options, threaded-comments, translation-ready
 Requires at least: 4.9.6
 Requires PHP: 5.2.4
 Tested up to: WordPress 5.3.2
-Stable tag: 3.1
+Stable tag: 3.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Khaown theme is designed to show off the power of the WordPress Customizer.

 == Description ==
- Khaown theme is a fully customizable, fast loading, responsive, seo optimised and stunning default designed for blog, portfolio, e-commerce, non-profit, restaurant and a wide range of websites.
-Everything is customizable.
-You can change the font-family, font-size, color, background-color and everything.
-It has the default stunnig design and you can customize everything.
-It's responsive for mobile and other devices.
-And the code seo friendly and brwoser compatible.
+Khaown is the suitable and perfect theme for your project.
+Cross Browser compatible and SEO friendly.
+Responsive and lightweight.
+Compatible and suitable with WooCommerce.
+Best friend of Elementor.
+Made resposive and mobile friendly with Bootstrap framework.
 == Installation ==

 = From within WordPress =